lambdamore/lambdamore.github.io/posts/butterflyhawkmoth.md

 150 samples were generated and evolved for 500 steps, along with the God's trajectory.

 Below I show the projected trajectories on the coordinate planes.
+Only part of the ensemble members were drawn for clarity.

 ![ensemble.jpg](https://raw.githubusercontent.com/lambdamore/lambdamore.github.io/master/figures/lorenz/lorenzensemble.jpg)

+A very natural question arises that **Could Ensemble Forecasts Provide Better Prediction in Deterministic Sense?**

 ## *However, Misleading is Worse Than Nothing*